 0 Comments

-Will travel make a resurgence in 2021?
+But enough about me.
+In all seriousness, there are several great anecdotal examples that prove this is the case: Will travel make a resurgence in 2021?
 It’s hard to tell at this point.
 COVID-19 is still at the front of everyone’s mind.
 Safety, of course, should also be a priority for everyone who travels.
 And as hard as it was for me to accept, there are other people you have to think about before you travel besides yourself.
 For example, if you’re traveling long distances to see loved ones, are you potentially endangering them?
 Are there people in your family who are in an older age bracket or have compromised immune systems?
 How about if you’re a young couple trying to start a family.
 Is traveling worth the risk?
 These are all questions you have to consider now before traveling.
 It’s something you have to consider before a) going on vacation while living with or near a family member who is compromised and/or b) traveling to see someone who may be compromised.
 Obviously, if you’re the person who has a compromised immune system and/or is more susceptible to COVID-19, you have to figure out if travel is worth the risk as well.

 It’s not all bad, however, and that’s why we may see a resurgence in travel in 2021!
 When it comes to miles and points you’ll read about a particular mindset a lot.
 That mindset basically centers around the idea that the ONLY way to use your miles and points is for travel.
 If you use them for anything else, you’re ‘doing it wrong.’